Joice Maduaka: Athletics career

-2004

-She represented Great Britain again at the 2004 Summer Olympics.

-2006
+Another 100 metres AAA title was added in 2003 and the 200 metres title in 2004.
+At the 2004 Olympic Games in Athens, Maduaka represented Great Britain again in the 200 metres event.

-As women's sprinting in Britain began to develop again, Maduaka was faced with domestic challenges from athletes such as Abi Oyepitan.
+There was a general improvement in the overall standard of women's sprinting in Britain and Maduaka was faced with domestic challenges from athletes such as Abi Oyepitan.
 In 2006 Maduaka was not selected for the Commonwealth Games, but instead ran in the World Indoor Athletics Championships.
-In late 2006, she burst back onto the scene, setting new personal bests.
+During 2006, she burst back onto the scene, setting new personal bests.

-She went on to represent Great Britain at the 2006 European Championships in Athletics, finishing 4th in the final of the 100 m and finishing 2nd in the 4 x 100 m relay.

-Maduaka became the British champion over 100 m and 200 m at the British Championships in 2006, beating her opposition by a considerable margin.
+She went on to represent Great Britain at the 2006 European Championships in Athletics, finishing 4th in the final of the 100 m and finishing 2nd in the 4 x 100 m relay and became the British champion again, over 100 m and 200 m at the 2006 AAA Championships, beating her opposition by a considerable margin.

 At the end of the year Maduaka was ranked as the fastest British athlete over 100 m and the second fastest over 200 m.

-2007

-At the 2007 AAA Championships she failed to defend her 100 m crown, finishing third behind Jeanette Kwakye, and also had to pull out of the final of the 200 m, despite winning her heat very convincingly, due to illness.
+At the 2007 British Athletics Championships she failed to defend her 100 m crown, finishing third behind Jeanette Kwakye, and also had to pull out of the final of the 200 m, despite winning her heat very convincingly, due to illness.
 The 200 m was also won by Kwakye.

 At the 2007 European Cup first division, Maduaka finished 2nd in the individual 100 m, 1st in the 200 m and anchored the British team home to first place in the relay, winning 23 points altogether, for her team.
 This is the most any British athlete has ever done for their country at these championships.

-Joice Maduaka was later chosen to represent her country at the 2007 World Championships in Athletics.
+Maduaka was later chosen to represent her country at the 2007 World Championships in Athletics.
 She was excluded from the 100 m list, as Montell Douglas was the only British athlete who had obtained the A-standard whilst, Laura Turner had been selected as an improving athlete.
 Maduaka and Jeanette Kwakye were to be the only British representatives in the 200 m.
 However, Turner went on to achieve the A standard for the 100 m, meaning that GBR were permitted another athlete in the event.
 The committee chose Kwakye, and then replaced her in the 200 m with Emily Freeman.